dmshanmugam/dmshanmugam.github.io/_posts/2025-12-10-AI-Viewmaster.md

 <img src="/assets/images/viewmaster_pipeline.png" alt="ViewMaster example" width="10">

 An unequivocally great use of AI, I think.
-I showed these discs to friends recently and received reviews like “wow” and “that must have taken a lot of time”.
-If you want details on the exact pipeline – I used a combination of Immersity's Immersive Conversion, Keynote, and a Jupyter notebook to process the images –  I’m happy to share.
+If you want details on the exact pipeline – I used a combination of Immersity's Immersive Conversion, Keynote, and a Jupyter notebook to cut the images down to the right size –  I’m happy to share.
 A success!

 [^1]: It was Franconia Ridge, a hike I will never do again